-A Japanese with Malaysian permanent resident status, aged 42 years, was first appointed to the Board of Directors of Perstima as Alternate Director to Mr Hiroshi Kume on 26 February 2014.
+A Japanese with Malaysian permanent resident status, aged 43, female, was first appointed to the Board of Directors of Perstima as Alternate Director to Mr Hiroshi Kume on 26 February 2014.
+She was subsequently re-designated as Non-Independent Non-Executive Director on 31 December 2015.

 She graduated from the School of Arts & Science at Cornell University, New York in 1995, followed by attendance at SUNY Buffalo Graduate School of Architecture in upstate New York and the Architecture Association School of Architecture in London.
 She has more than 15 years experience as a consultant and project manager in the field of architecture and interior design.
 Currently, she is attached with M Moser Associates, Kuala Lumpur, as an Associate Director, Head of Office.
-Her experience as a project manager has enabled her to be a versatile in strategic planning, mediation and cost control while delivering projects in a timely manner.
+Her experience as a project manager has enabled her to be versatile in strategic planning, mediation and cost control while delivering projects in a timely manner.
 She has no conflict of interest with the Company.
-She is the daughter of Mr Hiroshi Kume, Executive Deputy Chairman of Perstima and has no convictions for offences within the past ten years other than for traffic offences, if any.
+She has no convictions for offences within the past ten years other than for traffic offences, if any.

-ANNUAL REPORT 2015 CHAIRMAN'S STATEMENT
+ANNUAL REPORT 2016 CHAIRMAN'S STATEMENT

-On behalf of the Board of Directors, I am pleased to present the Annual Report and Audited Financial Statements of Perusahaan Sadur Timah Malaysia (PERSTIMA) Berhad ("Perstima" or "the Company"), and its subsidiaries ("the Group") for the financial year ended 31 March 2015.
+On behalf of the Board of Directors, I am pleased to present the Annual Report and Audited Financial Statements of Perusahaan Sadur Timah Malaysia (PERSTIMA) Berhad ("Perstima" or "the Company"), and its subsidiaries ("the Group") for the financial year ended 31 March 2016.